originalfoo/Style/README.md

 -- the frame style will be converted to raw prototype format (see below)
 ```

-The exact same thing, written in normal raw prototype format:
+The exact same thing, written without the API (raw prototype format used in vanilla Factorio styles):

 ```lua
 data.raw['gui-style'].default['example-frame'] = {